bytefish/libfacerec/doc/source/facerec.rst

   };

 I'll go a bit more into detail explaining :ocv:class:`FaceRecognizer`, because it doesn't look like a powerful interface at first sight.
-But: Every :ocv:class:`FaceRecognizer` is a :ocv:class:`Algorithm`, so you can easily get/set all model internals (if allowed by the implementation). :ocv:class:`Algorithm` is a relatively new OpenCV concept, which is available since the 2.4 release.
+But: Every :ocv:class:`FaceRecognizer` is an :ocv:class:`Algorithm`, so you can easily get/set all model internals (if allowed by the implementation). :ocv:class:`Algorithm` is a relatively new OpenCV concept, which is available since the 2.4 release.
 I suggest you take a look at its description.

-Quoting from the :ocv:class:`Algorithm` description. :ocv:class:`Algorithm` provides the following features for all derived classes:
+:ocv:class:`Algorithm` provides the following features for all derived classes:

     * So called “virtual constructor”.
 That is, each Algorithm derivative is registered at program start and you can get the list of registered algorithms and create instance of a particular algorithm by its name (see :ocv:func:`Algorithm::create`).
 If you plan to add your own algorithms, it is good practice to add a unique prefix to your algorithms to distinguish them from other algorithms.